CoreEngines/greenhause-backend/README.md

 creating, retrieving, and updating green house data.
 The API is designed to be RESTful, with clear and concise endpoint names and request/response bodies.

-In addition to RESTful endpoints, the API also provides real-time updates and bi-directional communication using WebSockets.
+In addition to RESTFUL endpoints, the API also provides real-time updates and bi-directional communication using WebSockets.